-Accordingly, policies and procedures is in place to govern the protection of the Bank's position from the onset of a customer relationship, for instance in requiring standard terms and conditions or specifically agreed upon documentation to ensure legal enforceability of the Credit Risk Mitigation.
+Accordingly, policies and procedures are in place to govern the protection of the Bank's position from the onset of a customer relationship, for instance in requiring standard terms and conditions or specifically agreed upon documentation to ensure legal enforceability of the Credit Risk Mitigation.
 In addition, the Bank has set up units to verify the correctness and completeness of collateral before drawdown as well as to monitor that the conditions of the agreement are strictly complied with.
-Specific unit has to ensure that all documentation used in collateralized transactions must be binding on all parties and legally enforceable in all relevant jurisdictions.
+Specific unit has to ensure that all documentation used in collateralized transactions are binding on all parties and legally enforceable in all relevant jurisdictions.

-In order to protect the Bank against depreciation or devaluation of collateral value, processes and procedures on the periodic valuation reviews and updates on collateral is in place to ensure this.
-The value of pledged property is updated from time to time during the review of borrower's credit facilities to reflect the recent market value.
+In order to protect the Bank against depreciation or devaluation of collateral value, processes and procedures on periodic valuation reviews and updates on collateral are in place.
+The value of pledged property is updated from time to time during the review of borrower's credit facilities to reflect the current market value.
 The market value of pledged shares is monitored on daily basis.